 - Most trailers of the size of Penny and Pam's will have one master bed (which is occupied by Penny), and one or two pull-out beds from the trailer's kitchen table or couch.
-It's probable that the green seating area along the back wall of the trailer pulls out to a bed which Pam uses.
+Failing that, well, aforementioned couch.

 Shane's 6 Heart and Loved Gifts

 - At the end of Shane's 6 heart event, Shane says that he's seeing a councilor to help him with his drinking problem.
 It is logical to assume that said councilor will want him to attend some form of support group.
 A standard requirement for these kinds of groups is that you abstain totally from your substance of abuse.
 Why doesn't Shane's Loved gifts change to make Beer, Pale Ale and Wine hated gifts?

 - Not all support groups require you to entirely abstain, and in fact studies have shown that partaking in moderation is usually more effective at treating substance abuse (and particularly alcoholism) than going cold turkey.